Grants & Funding Opportunities for Schools

 Breakfast Clubs

 Magic Breakfast works with schools to offer healthy breakfasts to pupils in the UK.
 You'll need to submit an expression of interest form and Magic Breakfast will get in touch when it has enough funding.
-At least 35% of your pupils should be eligible for pupil premium.
+At least 35% of your pupils should be eligible for the pupil premium.

 Capital Projects